ros2/rclc/rclc/README.md

 sometimes process the old data and sometimes the new.
 By reading all data first (and locally copying it), this dependence is removed.
 The benefit is very low synchronization effort because interference between input data is avoided [EK2018] [BP2017].
-See also a more detailed motivation of this Real Time Executor on the [micro-ROS website](https://micro-ros.github.io/docs/concepts/client_library/real-time_executor/).
+For more details about this Real Time Executor see [micro-ROS website](https://micro-ros.github.io/docs/concepts/client_library/real-time_executor/).

 ## LET semantics